 Proton VPN’s free app, however, really impressed us in our testing.
 In fact, Proton VPN Free is the fastest free VPN we’ve ever tested.

 Not only are its raw upload and download speeds impressive, but Proton VPN Free is the only reputable free VPN with no data cap.
-That means you’ll never run out of bandwidth for downloading, streaming, gaming, or anything else.

-Just beware that with only 200 free servers available to connect to (versus 6,587 for the paid app), your speeds might not be as consistent due to congestion.
+Just beware that with only 200 free servers available to connect to (versus 6,587 for the paid app), your speeds might not be as consistent due to server congestion.

 Security